-Victoria levies an annual Parks Charge on all metropolitan properties.
-Collections are hypothecated to a trust fund for expenditure on parks, gardens, waterways and zoos.
+Victoria's Parks Charge collections are hypothecated to a trust fund for expenditure on parks, gardens, waterways and zoos.

-For residential properties, the levy is based on the Net Annual Value which is currently legislated to be 5% of the full value (both house and land) of the property.
+For residential properties, the Victorian levy is based on the Net Annual Value which is currently legislated to be 5% of the full value (both house and land) of the property.
 For commercial properties, the Net Annual Value is 5% of the full value of the property or the council-determined equivalent rent, whichever is greater.

-The rate of tax charged is 0.471% of the Net Annual Value, with a minimum charge of \$79.02 for 2019-20.
-The charge increases periodically in accordance with the Consumer Price Index.
+The rate of the Parks Charge is 0.471% of the Net Annual Value, with a minimum charge of \$79.02 for 2020-21.
+The charge generally increases periodically in accordance with the Consumer Price Index, but did not increase between 2019-20 and 2020-21.